Namo Bharat: Cargo handling

-To optimize the utilization of the Namo Bharat system, the routes are also be used for transporting cargo during non-peak hours, with a focus on goods like perishables that can benefit significantly from the service.
+To optimise the utilisation of the Namo Bharat system, the routes will also be used for transporting cargo during non-peak hours, with a focus on goods like perishables that can benefit significantly from the service.
 This initiative is expected to reduce pollution by decongesting roads between cities and decreasing the number of trucks in transit.
 Additionally, the system's trainset depots will be equipped with warehouses and other facilities to handle cargo efficiently.